Paulo-Rodriguez-Br/sti_tracker_app/README.md

 ## 🧰 Future Improvements

 - Add authentication or user profiles.
+- Add automatic notifying system when the user needs to do again his test (at reminder_hour)
 - Export patient history as PDF or Excel.
 - Add visualization (charts for test trends).
 - Cloud backup or synchronization (optional).